 The project consists of three stages, and each stage provides its own perspective on multilingual learners’ fluency.
 In the first stage of the project (2020–2021), we examined differences and connections across speech fluency measures in Finnish, Swedish and English among Finnish-Swedish bilingual and Finnish-speaking university students.
 In the second stage (2021–2022; ongoing), we examine the effects of individual speaking style and cross-linguistic differences on L2 English and L3 Swedish fluency assessment.
-In the third stage of the project (2023), we will examine the cognitive fluency of multilingual speakers using eye-tracking methodology.
+In the third stage of the project (2023), we are examining the cognitive fluency of multilingual speakers using eye-tracking methodology.

 Pekka Lintunen – Principal Investigator, 2020–2023

 Pauliina Peltonen – Project Researcher, 2020–2021

 Saara Naapila – Research Assistant, 2020–2021